 I’m still laughing about a cinema club talk I gave recently.
 We were screening a dour Polish biopic that I didn’t privately endorse but didn’t want to bad-mouth.
 Our attendees had paid good money and gotten up really early.

 It turned out they weren’t into it either, a fact they made abundantly clear.

-The way things usually go: We screen the film, I give a 15-minute talk, and then we open up the discussion to a question and answer period, during which everyone tells me the film was great and my interpretation supersmart.
+The way things usually go: I screen the film, give a 15-minute talk, and then open up the discussion to a question-and-answer period during which everyone tells me the film was great and my interpretation supersmart.
 (I preen, I tell you; all hail the unbeloved child.)
-This time, they were just plain pissed.
-While I was talking, everyone kept screaming SPEAK UP YOU TALK TOO SOFTLY WE CAN’T HEAR YOU’RE MUMBLING.
+This time, though, they were just plain pissed.
+While I was talking, everyone kept screaming SPEAK UP YOU TALK TOO SOFT WE CAN’T HEAR YOU’RE MUMBLING.

 Illustrations: Sarah Lightman (left); Louise Fitzhugh (right)